We are here to help with the cost-of-living. Visit our guide to access support.

 Whenever we suspect that abuse is taking place or we are informed about safeguarding concerns, we will work closely with other agencies to ensure victims are supported and appropriate action is taken against those responsible.

-For adults (18 years old or over):
+• For adults (18 years old or over), this means:

 • The misuse of power by one person over another, which has a large impact on a person’s independence and health and wellbeing